-When determining lymphoma statistics it is important to know the term lymphoma is so incredibly broad as to have lost most of its original meaning, which is, put simply, a cancer occurring in the lymphatic system, among the lymph nodes, and affecting lymphocytes.
+The term lymphoma is so incredibly broad as to have lost most of its original meaning, which is, a cancer occurring in the lymphatic system, among the lymph nodes, and affecting lymphocytes.

 This ever-expanding understanding of lymphoma may be confusing, but the more that we learn about the genome and the chromosomal make-up of every lymphoma, the better and more successful the treatments.

-All that said, we can discuss lymphoma in terms of basic lymphoma statistics if we group all subtypes together under that Lymphoma banner.
+All that said, we can discuss lymphoma in terms of basic statistics if we group all subtypes together under the Lymphoma banner.

 In the United States each year, it is estimated that about 74,000 men and women (with a slight preference towards men) will receive a diagnosis of lymphoma.
 Furthermore, it is estimated that over 21,000 men and women will succumb to lymphoma annually as well.